peekjef72/veeam_exporter/README.md

 The exporter may run as a unix command with module installation or as standalone python script without instalation.
 <summary>Usage as a system command</summary>

-the easiest wayt is to install from pip:
+the easiest way is to install from pip:

 ```shell
 pip3 install --upgrade veeam_exporter
 ```

 then you can use the entry point create by the installer of the module in /usr/local/bin/veeam_exporter or in [venv]/bin/veeam_exporter for venv context.
-The commanded usage is in venv.
+The recommanded usage is in venv.

 <summary>Usage as a Python Script</summary>